tpwrules/nixos-apple-silicon/docs/uefi-standalone.md

 The bootstrap NixOS installer ISO contains UEFI-compatible GRUB, the Asahi Linux kernel, its initrd, and enough packages and drivers to allow connection to the Internet in order to download and install a full NixOS system.

 Building the image requires downloading of a large amount of data and compilation of a number of packages, including the kernel.
 On my six core Xeon laptop, building it took about 11 minutes (90 CPU minutes).
 Your mileage may vary.
 You can use the `-j` option to specify the number of packages to build in parallel.
 Each is allowed to use all cores, but for this build, most do not use more than one.
 Therefore, it is recommended to set it to less than the number of physical cores in your machine.

-Use Nix to build the installer ISO (if you are on an aarch64 machine, use `installer-bootstrap` instead of `installer-bootstrap-cross`):
+You can also use the `-L` option to view detailed build logs.

 ```
-nixos-m1$ nix-build -A installer-bootstrap-cross -o installer -j4
+nixos-apple-silicon$ nix build --extra-experimental-features 'nix-command flakes' .#installer-bootstrap -o installer -j4 -L
 ```

-The installer ISO is now available in `installer/iso/nixos-22.11pre-git-aarch64-linux.iso`.
+The installer ISO is now available as `installer/iso/nixos-*.iso`.
 Use `dd` or similar to transfer it to your USB flash drive.
 Programs like `unetbootin` are not supported.

 ## UEFI Preparation